What a Great Term!

 PARENTS IN PARTNERSHIP

-Many thanks to those who took part in our Focus group and to all who have given feedback regarding our proposed On-Line Discussion Forum.
-Please contact me…email@example.com if you would like to have your say on this topic.
+Many thanks to those who took part in our Parent Forum and to all who have given feedback regarding our proposed On-Line Discussion Forum.
+Please contact me…firstname.lastname@example.org if you would like to have your say on any of these topics.

 From our Registrar